Australian State and Territory Border Restrictions Update - COVID-19

 NEW SOUTH WALES

 As of June 1, New South Wales residents were able to travel freely and holiday within the state, utilising all methods of transport including flights.
-From July 8, New South Wales will close its borders to Victorian residents.
-As of Friday 7 August, people returning from Victoria will be required to go into mandatory hotel quarantine for 14 days.
+From July 8, New South Wales boarders are open except to Victorian residents.
 This includes air, road and rail connections.
 NSW residents who travel to Victoria can return, but they must apply for a permit and isolate for 14 days when they arrive.

 There are no other closures or restrictions on NSW’s borders for other states.

 Australian Traveller: 100 Ways to Holiday Here This Year - NSW

 In line with advice from the Victorian Chief Health Officer, the Victorian Government has announced that as of 6pm on Sunday the 2nd of August, Metropolitan Melbourne will move to Stage 4 hard lockdown restrictions until 11:59 pm on Sunday, 13 September.
 A curfew will be in operation from 8pm to 5am daily and people are only allowed to leave their house for work and essential health, care or safety reasons.